 Coronary Angiography, also known as Arteriography is a medical imaging technique utilized to visualize the inner view of blood vessels & organs inside the body.
 Laying particular interest in veins, arteries & heart chambers, the traditional method involves injecting radio-opaque contrast agent into the blood vessel while using x-ray based techniques like fluoroscopy for imaging.
 The resulting image of blood vessels is called angiograph or an angiogram.
 However, Angiography is not the best method for determining the presence or absence of atheroma or atherosclerosis within arterial walls.

 Coronary Angioplasty is a great non-surgical procedure which can be utilized to treat certain heart diseases including blocked heart arteries.
 Stent placement can also be ideally performed using Angioplasty.
 This procedure is typically performed in Cath Labs (Cardiac Catheterization Laboratory) with help of a specialized cardiologist along with a team of cardiovascular technicians & nurses.
 Alongside relaxation medications, the surgeon will numb the site with local anesthesia where the catheter will be inserted.
 The main surgical procedure will last for about 90 – 150 minutes, but preparation & recovery time add several hours.
-Patients will normally be asked to stay overnight at hospital for observation.
-Best Angioplasty treatments in India also include Peripheral Angioplasty Surgery.
+Patients will normally be asked to stay overnight at the hospital for observation.
+Best angioplasty treatments in India also include Peripheral Angioplasty Surgery.

 Heart valve replacement surgery procedure is required when any one of the four heart valves involved in normal functioning of the heart does not function properly.
-In treatment of heart valve disease, cardiac surgeons generally repair or replace defective heart valves.
+In the treatment of heart valve disease, cardiac surgeons generally repair or replace defective heart valves.
 Diseases which can be addressed by heart valve surgery include aortic valve disease, mitral valve disease, pulmonary valve disease & tricuspid valve disease.
-Results derived from heart valve surgery are prolonged & improve quality of life of the patient with reduced symptoms of disease enabled by preserving normal function of heart muscle.
+Results derived from heart valve surgery are prolonged & improve the quality of life of the patient with reduced symptoms of disease enabled by preserving normal function of heart muscle.
 Although open heart surgery involves some amount of risk, most major complications are now quite rare due to technological advancements & improved techniques in surgery.

 As an alternative to open-heart surgery, minimally invasive cardiac surgery is normally performed through small incisions made on the right side of the chest.
 Cardiac surgeons are able to operate from between ribs this way without splitting the breastbone.
 This in turn causes less pain & much quicker recovery time for most patients.
 Moreover, while using minimally invasive cardiac surgery, heart surgeons have better view of some parts of the heart when compared to open heart surgery.
 However, both surgical procedures require temporary stoppage of heart & diversion of blood flow from heart with help of the heart-lung machine.
 Nevertheless, only a cardiac surgeon can determine if minimally invasive cardiac surgery is the right operative procedure in a particular case.